MEMOIR BOND ON PAGE , PROMPTING THE WORD FELLOW

 Day 1–2: You and the Reader You Don’t Yet Know

 Write a short letter to a reader you don’t know yet.
-Imagine they are into something you were once into.
-Speak to that nameless reader honestly.
-Tell them your story.
-Story doesn't have to begin and end formally.
+Imagine they are drawn to something you once cared deeply about.
+Speak to this nameless reader with honesty.
+Tell them your story, allowing it to unfold naturally; it does not need a formal beginning or ending.

 Day 3–4: What You Show and What You Don’t